 Water Is Often A Major Culprit

-If you notice foundation issues in a house with a previously sturdy foundation, the main culprit is likely water problems.
-When gutters get clogged with leaves and other debris, they can overflow and eventually lead to water pooling around the foundation.
-This can undermine the soil strength and lead to foundation issues as well as leaks in the basement or crawlspace.
-Poor landscaping can also contribute to drainage problems.
-Excess water can damage the foundation of your house, possibly due to a pool installation or movement of dirt during the installation of underground pipes that was not done properly to direct water away from the house.
-The damage caused by excess water can be significant and costly.
+If you notice foundation issues in a house with a previously sturdy foundation, the main culprit is often water damage.
+When gutters get clogged with leaves, branches, and debris, they can overflow and cause water to pool around the foundation.
+Over time, this pooling undermines the soil’s strength and can lead to cracks, leaks, and instability in the basement or crawlspace.
+Poor landscaping design can also contribute to drainage issues, especially if the slope of your yard allows rainwater to collect near your foundation.
+In some cases, foundation damage can even be linked to pool installations, improper grading during underground pipe installation, or failure to redirect runoff away from the house.

 INDICATES OF FOUNDATIONAL ISSUE